springload/frontend-starter-kit/docs/html.md

 ###
 - Make sure it works with keyboard only, can you navigate the site using only the keyboard?
-- Provide visible and clear focus styles (TODO: find that new approach, reference our current approach).
+- Provide visible and clear focus styles.
 - Use native HTML elements and attributes as much as possible.
 - Don't override native HTML semantics, unless absolutely necessary.
     **Good:**